wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     (2) To avoid doubt, a person is detained under a sentence of imprisonment under subsection (1) if he or she is detained in any manner described in that subsection,---

-    *   (a) under cumulative sentences of imprisonment (treated as 1 term under [section 92(2)][196] of the Criminal Justice Act 1985) or a notional single sentence (as that term is defined under [section 4(1)][197] of the Parole Act 2002), a sentence of imprisonment within which, or a component of which, is for a relevant offence, whether or not he or she has---
+    *   (a) under cumulative sentences of imprisonment (treated as 1 term under [section 92(2)][196] of the Criminal Justice Act 1985) or a notional single sentence (as that term is defined under [section 4(1)][197] of the Parole Act 2002), a sentence of imprisonment within which, or a component of which, is for an imprisonable offence or offence against any of the provisions listed in [Part 3][174] of the Schedule, whether or not he or she has---

-        *   (i) reached the start date of the sentence or component that relates to the relevant offence; or
+        *   (i) reached the start date of the sentence or component that relates to the offence; or

-        *   (ii) passed the release date of the sentence or component that relates to the relevant offence; or
+        *   (ii) passed the release date of the sentence or component that relates to the offence; or

-    *   (b) under a concurrent sentence of imprisonment imposed on him or her before he or she was released from an earlier sentence of imprisonment imposed for a relevant offence.
+    *   (b) under a concurrent sentence of imprisonment imposed on him or her before he or she was released from an earlier sentence of imprisonment imposed for an imprisonable offence or offence against any of the provisions listed in [Part 3][174] of the Schedule.

-    (3) To avoid doubt, a person is not detained under a sentence of imprisonment under subsection (1) if he or she has been convicted of a relevant offence and in relation to that offence he or she is---
+    (3) To avoid doubt, a person is not detained under a sentence of imprisonment under subsection (1) if he or she has been convicted of an imprisonable offence or offence against any of the provisions listed in [Part 3][174] of the Schedule and in relation to that offence he or she is---

     *   (a) serving a sentence of imprisonment by way of home detention; or